Chinese Font Styles and Aids

 Oracle Bone Script (甲骨文 an abbreviation of 龜甲獸骨文字 ‘turtle-shell and animal-bone script’)

 It is the oldest attested form of written Chinese, dating to the late 2nd millennium BCE.
 Oracle bones were usually either the shoulder bones of oxen or the plastrons of turtles.
 These would be exposed to fire resulting in patterns of cracks.
 Inscriptions were then carved in the bone based on their similarity to the cracks, thus giving an interpretation of the will of heaven.
-The writings mainly record the results of official divinations carried out on behalf of the Late Shang Dynasty royal family.
+These writings mainly record the results of official divinations carried out on behalf of the Late Shang Dynasty royal family.
 Because of the oracle bones, the Late Shang Dynasty is the earliest known literate civilization in China.
 Oracle Bone Script continued to be used during the subsequent Chou Dynasty (1046 to 256 BCE) until Seal Script became the predominant form of Chinese writing.
 (Carbon dating the oracle bones gives a fairly clear picture of when the Oracle Bone Script was used.
 The dates for the existence of the Shang Dynasty and the subsequent Chou Dynasty are debatable.)

 Great Seal Script (大篆): 1100BCE – 700BCE